 “You are grounding me for this?”
 I was indignant.
 “I didn’t dance on your car!
 Look at this poster.
 It says music and art fair.
 How was I supposed to know it would be a disaster?
 It wasn’t MY fault!

 It was a rough time to be a parent.

 Over the years I have heard many accounts of the Woodstock experience and I can tell you this for free.
-We came together when one nation… under God and Nixon… was divided by War, civil rights and opinions.
-We, the people, were recovering from loss of Jack, Bobby and Martin Luther King, the loss of our soldiers, all brothers, cousins and friends.
-It was a time of division… much like today… and the phenomenon that was Woodstock validated us as the lovers of peace.
+We were one nation… under God and Nixon… and the phenomenon that was Woodstock validated hippies as the lovers of peace.

 I still hold out hope.

 The thoughts and opinions expressed, herein, have been relegated to the Doors of Perception.
 This blogger does not, in any way, condone the use of illegal substances nor does she condone the operating of motor vehicles while under the influence of said substances.
 Moreover, she does not encourage the skipping of summer school classes, swimming in water intended for human consumption, engaging in unprotected sex with teenage boys or the benefits of LSD for weight loss.
 Do not attempt to recreate this festival while selling capitalist-pig-like promotional items, i.e. T shirts, coffee cups, guitar straps or cozies and please don’t try this at home.
 They don’t call it a mind altering drug for nothing.